 1. Spread information inside the workplace

-Be discreet but develop a reach inside your target workplace.
+Be discreet but develop a reach inside your target workplace and with your co-workers.
 The first step of forming a union is establishing your presence (or raising awareness) within the workforce.

 However, before you do this, you must also do some homework about the workplace and its employees.
 Start your research with the basics of:

-- Workplace structure: Understanding their departments, shifts, jobs, work areas, fieldwork areas, hierarchical structure.
+- Workplace structure: Understanding their departments, shifts, jobs, work areas, fieldwork areas, co-worker relationships, and hierarchical structure.

 - Employer information: Parent company, partner companies, products and services, history with unions, customers, pay structure, number of employees in different units.